 - Summer 2015 (ongoing) Completion of Groundwater Modeling "Western Water Use Management Model" (WWUMM) and beginning of Analysis of WWUMM to see how water availability and sustainability are affected by management actions.
 Analysis will also monitor how the District is meeting its requirements for the IMP and Districtwide Water Management Rules and Regulations.
-The WWUMM is used along with the Irrigator/Industrial/Municipal Water Usage Reports and Water Level Reports and continued input from the public with Water Advisory Committee Meetings to help the District manage its water resources. - November 2015 The District received and is using Platte Basin Coalition (PBC) funding for the Oliver Reservoir Streamflow Enhancement Project with the goal of reducing consumptive use of groundwater and/or to increase streamflow in the Lodgepole Creek through inflow augmentation to Oliver Reservoir. - Spring 2018 The District joined PRECIP, Panhandle Research Evaluation Conservation Integration Partnership.
-PRECIP Water Management Goals include providing producers with the opportunity to improve their technology, make water usage more efficient and assist farmers to the next step for water efficiency. - 2019 (ongoing) The District was successful in seeking funding through the second-generation Water Sustainability Fund grant application period to further update and refine the WWUMM to ensure the most up to date modeling and information. - 2019 During the implementation of the first increment of the Basin-Wide Plan the District achieved progress toward offsetting post-1997 use depletions through a combination of groundwater allocations, intentional recharge to retime and augment baseflows and retiring irrigated land (conservation easements).
-The District made so much progress that achievement has also been made toward offsetting the pre-1997 use depletions. - 2019 Through the SPNRD Integrated Management Plan the SPNRD exceeded expectations during the first ten-year increment designated for the District to offset average annual depletions rates to the North Platte River, South Platte River and to Lodgepole Creek.
+The WWUMM is used along with the Irrigator/Industrial/Municipal Water Usage Reports and Water Level Reports and continued input from the public with Water Advisory Committee Meetings to help the District manage its water resources. - November 2015 The District received and is using Platte Basin Coalition (PBC) funding for the Oliver Reservoir Streamflow Enhancement Project with the goal of reducing consumptive use of groundwater and/or to increase streamflow in the Lodgepole Creek through inflow augmentation to Oliver Reservoir. - 2017-2018 The SPNRD and TPNRD have previously used re-use pits and Western Irrigation District's canal during times of excess flow in 2011, 2013, 2014,2015, and 2016 for ground water recharge and to alleviate downstream flooding.
+Furthermore, the SPNRD entered into an agreement with the Western Irrigation District and the Nebraska Department of Natural Resources (NeDNR) to execute the Deuel County Re-Use Pits Recharge Project (Project) to expand the total number of SPNRD re-use pits from the six (6) existing pits to the final number of thirteen (13) pits; allowing more water to recharge during excess flows, which will return through ground water to the South Platte River over time to enhance stream flow.
+The SPNRD and NeDNR have an interest in the long term success of this Project for the purpose of meeting the goals and objectives of the SPNRD Integrated Management Plan (IMP). - October 2020 (ongoing) The District was successful in seeking funding through the third-generation Water Sustainability Fund grant application period to further update and refine the WWUMM to ensure the most up to date modeling and information. - 2021 (ongoing) The SPNRD is partnering with the Platte Basin Coalition to develop a USDOI Drought Contingency Plan for the Upper Platte River in Nebraska.
+The Coalition, comprised of the NeDNR and 5-NRDs, will develop regional solutions to improve the water supply reliability and drought resiliency of the Upper Platte River Basin.

-Tri-Basin NRD

-1723 Burlington St., Holdrege NE 68949
+Tri-Basin NRD 1723 Burlington St., Holdrege NE 68949

-Phone: 308-995-6688

-Web Site: www.tribasinnrd.org Manager: John Thorburn
+Phone: 308-995-6688 Web Site: www.tribasinnrd.org Manager: John Thorburn Email: jthorburn@tribasinnrd.org

-Email: jthorburn@tribasinnrd.org